Shadows in dyonic Kerr-Sen black holes: Black holes in Einstein-Maxwell--Dilaton-Axion supergravity theory

 $(d)$ The Dominant Energy Conditions (DEC), i.e. $\rho\geq 0$, $\rho\geq \vert\tau \vert$, and $\rho \geq \vert p \vert$ are satisfied on and outside of the black hole horizon, and for all $R$ in case of naked singularities.

-It was conjectured \cite{PhysRevD.94.106005}, \cite{Guo:2022ghl} that ``a violation of either the dominant or the strong energy condition is a necessary condition for the existence of an anti-photon sphere outside a regular black hole horizon".
-Thus, according to our analysis of the energy conditions, the static dyonic black holes in the EMDA theory do not consist anti-photon sphere or stable photon orbits.
+It was conjectured \cite{PhysRevD.94.106005}, \cite{Guo:2022ghl} that ``a violation of either the dominant or the strong energy condition is a necessary condition for the existence of an antiphoton sphere outside a regular black hole horizon".
+Thus, according to our analysis of the energy conditions, the static dyonic black holes in the EMDA theory do not consist antiphoton sphere or stable photon orbits.